 The Barber: Tyler

 Lyle is a local old school psychologist who is the very embodiment of the discipline.
 Although we should mention that despite his look, he is in fact a Jungian.
+He also likes weird anime.
 Because of course.

 Tall and dapper, always immaculately dressed, and believed to very obviously be one of our Santa clients by the Shop Kid, it is always a delight to have his flawless hair and beard in our chairs.

 This is a haircut so classic it barely has name, neatly tapered, all shear cut.
-It’s just plain old good hair, with a little bit of blowdrying and Styling Cream (Paul Mitchell’s Quick Slip) for light, well groomed hold with a no-product feel.
+It’s just plain old good hair, with a little bit of blowdrying and a serum for light, well-groomed hold with a no-product feel.
 For the face, the service here is the beard embodiment of the famous Michael Pollan quote on health, “Eat food.
 Not too much.
 Mostly plants.”